-Wire-wound resistors are mainly used to reduce voltage, shunt, load, feedback, transfer energy, and match in low-frequency AC circuits, or act as absorbers and voltage dividers in power circuits, and can also be used as The attenuation adjustment in the oscillating circuit and the transformer and the shunt in the pulse forming circuit.
+Wire-wound resistors are mainly used to reduce voltage, shunt, load, feedback, transfer energy, and match in low-frequency AC circuits, or act as absorbers and voltage dividers in power circuits, and can also be used as attenuation adjustment in the oscillating circuit and the transformer and the shunt in the pulse forming circuit.

-Metal film resistors are a type of film resistors.
+Metal film resistors are a type of film resistor.
 It uses high-temperature vacuum coating technology to closely adhere nickel-chromium or similar alloys to the surface of the ceramic rod to form a film.
 After cutting and adjusting the resistance, it can achieve the final required precision resistance. , Then cut with appropriate joints, and coat the surface with epoxy resin for sealing protection.

-Because it is a lead type resistor, it is convenient for manual installation and maintenance, and is used in most household appliances, communications, and instruments.
+Because it is a lead-type resistor, it is convenient for manual installation and maintenance and is used in most household appliances, communications, and instruments.

 Temperature coefficient: ±100PPM/°C

 Accuracy: 0.25 [%], 0.5 [%], 1 [%], 5 [%]

 A: High thermal conductivity porcelain core